 Headline: a LOT more can be recycled than just what the bin men take!

 In December 2018, the Barker family in Nuneaton decided to start collecting other things which are recyclable but are not allowed in our kerbside collection. for recycling.
 This was reported on here in the local news.
 It started out as crisp packets and biscuit wrappers, through Terracycle.
 The range of items they can now collect and pass on for recycling has increased massively!
 Even pet food pouches (clean of course), toothbrushes, toothpaste tubes, and bicycle inner tubes.
 You can join the Facebook group for updates and a long list of what they can take, which includes *black plastic trays!!*. (see list below)

-But PLEASE don’t just take a bag of rubbish for them to sort through – make sure you have already got it CLEAN, dry and sorted.
-No polystyrene or cling film at all, and plastic bags & wraps go to supermarket recycle points.
-They don’t take anything you can put in your own brown-lidded bin.[div id=”recycle” align=”aligncenter” width=”549″] Recycling at 45 Atholl Crescent, Nuneaton (click for map)[/caption]
+But PLEASE don’t just take a bag of rubbish for them to sort through – make sure you have already got it CLEAN, dry and sorted. *No polystyrene* at all, and plastic bags & wraps go to supermarket recycle points.
+They don’t take anything you can put in your own brown-lidded recycling bin for kerbside collection.[div id=”recycle” align=”aligncenter” width=”549″] Recycling at 45 Atholl Crescent, Nuneaton (click for map)[/caption]

-The Barkers at 54 Atholl Crescent Nuneaton will take the following for recycling, CLEAN:
+Kebrina Barker at 45 Atholl Crescent Nuneaton will take the following for recycling, CLEAN: